-Non-financial reports are a vital communication tool when reporting company retain ownership in determining whom it intends to tell and what is material.
+Non-financial reports are a vital communication tool, provided that the reporting company retains discretion in determining to whom it intends to disclose and what material is.
 Materiality differs for each company, depending on the nature of business, the perspective of top management and corporate culture.
-Due to the subjective character of materiality, the imposition of a specific and harmonised KPIs does not accurately reflect the ongoing efforts of companies faced with complex challenges at a local level.
-Therefore, a principle-based approach is the only viable way for companies to meaningfully express their business in a dynamic and changing environment.
+Due to this varied character of materiality, the imposition of specific and harmonised Key Performance Indicators (KPIs) does not accurately reflect the ongoing efforts of companies faced with complex challenges at a local level.

+Therefore, a principle-based approach is the only viable way for companies to meaningfully explain their business in a dynamic and changing environment.